12. When is the application deadline?

 As an executive master the programme is designed so that legal professionals can complete the programme without spending large amounts of time away from their job.
 Over the course of the two-year programme participants have to be at the location of the four teaching blocks, each lasting for two weeks.
 Outside these teaching blocks the programme takes on a distance learning form, where students can study and work at home and communicate with lecturers online or, if required, via phone.
 During the two years that the programme runs students have to complete the 90EC programme.
 For more information on the study load please see the Timeline and assessment page.

-3. Is it possible to follow individual blocks?
+3. Is it possible to follow individual modules?

-Although the blocks are highly interconnected, and the admission board advises those interested to follow the complete programme, there is a possibility to join separate blocks.
-The study load of an individual block is 15 European Credits.
-If you do not wish to complete the entire programme please indicate which blocks you wish to follow on your application form.
+Although the modules are highly interconnected, and the admission board advises those interested to follow the complete programme, there is a possibility to join separate modules.
+The study load of an individual module is 15 European Credits.
+If you do not wish to complete the entire programme please indicate which modules you wish to follow on your application form.

 4. Is this an LL.M degree programme?